ammardarma/Back-end-Developer/README.md

 # Back-end-Developer Portofolio

 ### Hello Fellas!
-This is my portofolio about back-end Developer, this is app i create about backend.
+This is my portofolio about back-end Developer, here are API i created.
 Hopefully that will qualified your expectation.

 - [Backend of Notes App](https://github.com/ammardarma/notes-app-back-end)
 - [Bookshelf API](https://github.com/ammardarma/bookshelf-api)